jmcdo29/nest-lab/packages/or-guard/README.md

   handled with `return false` or just thrown.
 The default value is `false`.
 If this is set to `true`, the **last** error encountered will lead to the same error being thrown.
+- `throwError`: provide a custom error to throw if all guards fail or provide a function to receive all encountered errors and return a custom error to throw.

 > **Note**: guards are ran in a non-deterministic order.
 All guard returns are
 > transformed into Observables and ran concurrently to ensure the fastest